Science with a small two-band UV-photometry mission I: Mission description and follow-up observations of stellar transients: Gamma-ray bursts

 \subsubsection{UV data of GRB afterglows}

-So far, essentially all UV data of GRB afterglows have come from the \emph{Swift} satellite \citep{gehrels2004}. \emph{Swift} is equipped with the Burst Alert Telescope (BAT), X-Ray Telescope (XRT), and the UV and Optical Telescope \citep[UVOT;][]{roming2005}.
+So far, essentially all UV data of GRB afterglows have come from the \emph{Swift} satellite \citep{gehrels2004}. \emph{Swift} is equipped with the Burst Alert Telescope \citep[BAT;][]{Barthelmy2005}, X-Ray Telescope \citep[XRT;][]{Burrows2005}, and the UV and Optical Telescope \citep[UVOT;][]{roming2005}.
 UVOT is a 30\,cm telescope with six different filters ranging from 170 to 600\,nm (uvw2, uvm2, uvw1, u, b, v).
 When a GRB is detected by BAT, the satellite slews so that the burst gets in the FoV of XRT and UVOT\@.
 The nominal slewing time is $\sim 100$\,s and most GRBs are observed within the first 150\,s, but the reaction time can be as fast as 40\,s \citep{Roming09}.
 UVOT is also prepared to receive GRB triggers from other missions and initiate follow-up.
+Other UV observatories in orbit are UVIT on \textit{AstroSat} and WFC3/STIS on \textit{HST} \citep{Woodgate1998,Kimble2008}.
+However, their fast response capability is limited.

 GRB observations by UVOT have been published in two catalogues: \cite{Roming09} and \cite{Roming2017} which include data between 2004 and 2010.
 About half of the observations show a simple power-law behaviour for the temporal slope, but $\sim$ 20\% show clear flares or unusual deviations from a (broken) power-law. \cite{Oates12} found a correlation between the peak magnitude in UV and the temporal decay slope where GRBs with higher peak luminosities decay faster than those with lower luminosities.
 The most likely interpretation is that this is not an intrinsic property, but a viewing angle effect, since a similar correlation is also observed in X-rays \citep{Oates15}.
 UVOT observations have been an integral part of the GRB afterglow data for getting very early observations and contributing to the broad-band spectral energy distributions across the electromagnetic spectrum.